 How Are Asthma Drugs Taken?

-Many asthma drugs are taken using a device called a "metered dose inhaler," a small aerosol canister in a plastic container that releases a burst of medication when pressed down from the top.
+Many asthma drugs are taken using a device called a "hydrofluoroalkane inhaler" or HFA Inhaler (formerly called a metered dose inhaler,) a small aerosol canister in a plastic container that releases a burst of medication when pressed down from the top.

 Several asthma drugs can also be taken as a powder inhaled through the mouth from a device called a dry powder inhaler.
 Asthma drugs can also be taken as vapors, pills, liquids, shots or intravenously.